State's 9 newly reported coronavirus deaths among lowest in 3 months

 Florida's total number of people tested is 5,102,203, fourth in the nation, behind No. 1 New York, No. 2 California and No. 3 Texas.
 That Florida figure is 23.8 percent of Florida's population.

+For the first time, more than 1 million tests were reported in the U.S, according to the COVID Tracking Project.

-The overall positive rate decreased to 13.40 percent from 13.42the day before.
+The overall Florida positive rate decreased to 13.40 percent from 13.42 the day before.

 In Palm Beach County, the last time the first-time rate has been above 10.0 percent was 10.2 percent on Aug.
 4.